michieltjampens/dcafs/docs/Basics.md

 </stream>
 ```
 Problem is that giving actual useful examples is hard because it involves components not seen yet...
-* command a taskmanager to do something on opening or closing a connection (and something is an understatement)
+* Command a taskmanager to do something on opening or closing a connection (and something is an understatement).
-* email someone on connection loss or gain
+* Email someone on connection loss or gain.
-* send data to one device if another one is idle
+* Send data to one device if another one is idle.
 * ...

 But, I assume that it's clear what it can be used for...?